Kill pill

-In computing, kill pill is a term given to mechanisms and technologies designed to render systems useless either by user command, or under a predefined set of circumstances.
+In computing, a kill pill is a mechanism or a technology designed to render systems useless either by user command, or under a predefined set of circumstances.
 Kill pill technology is most commonly used to disable lost or stolen devices for security purposes, but can also be used for the enforcement of rules and contractual obligations.

 Applications

 Lost and stolen devices

 Kill pill technology is used prominently in smartphones, especially in the disablement of lost or stolen devices.
 A notable example is Find My iPhone, a service that allows the user to password protect or wipe their iDevice(s) remotely, aiding in the protection of private data.
 Similar applications exist for other smartphone operating systems, including Android, BlackBerry, and Windows Phone.

 Anti-piracy measure

 Kill pill technology has been notably used as an anti-piracy measure.
 Windows Vista was released with the ability to severely limit its own functionality if it was determined that the copy was obtained through piracy.
 The feature was later dropped after complaints that false positives caused genuine copies of Vista to act as though they were pirated.